Title IX: Sexual Violence

 Timing of Complaints

-ARCOM encourages persons to make complaints of sex discrimination and sexual harassment as soon as possible because late reporting may limit ARCOM’s ability to investigate and respond to the complaint.
+ACHE and ARCOM encourage persons to make complaints of sex discrimination and sexual harassment as soon as possible because late reporting may limit ACHE and ARCOM’s ability to investigate and respond to the complaint.

 Investigation and Confidentiality